rbarker-dev/hedera-audit-setup/audit_template.md

   - [ ] Expected checksums/hashes are stored securely and referenced through the CI pipeline
 - [ ] `npx playwright install deps` is used to install OS dependencies instead of `aptitude`

-### Code Formatting
-  - [ ] NodeJS Projects use ESLint/Prettier formatting
-  - [ ] Java Projects use Checkstyle/Spotless formatting
-  - [ ] CPP Projects use Clang Tidy

-# Non-Administrative Audit Criteria

-### Dependabot

-- [ ] dependabot.yml is up to date

 ### Workflow checks

 - [ ] Appropriate permissions are set within the github workflows
 - [ ] All steps are named
 - [ ] All workflow actions are using pinned commits
 - [ ] The Step-Security Hardened Security action is enabled on each workflow job
-- [ ] Ensure no hard-coded keys in workflows
-  - [ ] Alert devops-ci administrative team if new github secrets are needed to resolve hard-coded keys

 ### Self Hosted Runners